menu

 Geographies of modernity – communities, discourses and ruptures

-The fifth edition of the Exercising Modernity Academy, entitled Geographies of modernity – communities, discourses and ruptures, will be devoted to issues related to the shaping of societies under conditions of constantly changing national frontiers.
+The fifth edition of the Exercising Modernity Academy, entitled Geographies of modernity – communities, discourses and ruptures, was devoted to issues related to the shaping of societies under conditions of constantly changing national frontiers.
 Central and Eastern Europe experienced border shifts, forced migrations and significant transformations of the populations of the individual countries during the 20th century.
 Some were the result of wars and conflicts, others of social experiments based on ideological concepts aimed at creating a particular type of society.
 Where the population remained multi-ethnic at least in part, efforts were made to blur differences via the organization and controlling of social life.
 The effects of these actions and processes can be seen in the mental maps of the region that persist to this day, phantom borders and sentimental fantasies of lost “small homelands.”
-We revisit these issues in the reality of the ongoing war triggered by Russia’s full-scale invasion of Ukraine, which has forced many people to leave their homes and migrate to Western Europe either on a temporary or more permanent basis.
+We revisited these issues in the reality of the ongoing war triggered by Russia’s full-scale invasion of Ukraine, which has forced many people to leave their homes and migrate to Western Europe either on a temporary or more permanent basis.

 During the 19th and 20th centuries, many Central and Eastern European states – such as Poland, Ukraine, the Czech Republic and Slovakia, as well as Lithuania, Latvia and Estonia – experienced modernization in the form of industrial development, urbanization, infrastructure expansion and social and political reform.
 The processes at the turn of the 20th century were often linked to the struggle for sovereignty and the strengthening of national identity, which was particularly important for countries that were striving for independence.
 Modernization and the associated rise in living standards often went hand in hand with increased nationalism and the affirmation of national culture and history, as well as attempts to produce national styles in architecture and art.
 The modern vision of the new society was inclusive and empowering for some, while exclusionary for others and their traditions and culture.
 At the end of the 20th century, modernization processes were in turn linked to the fall of the Iron Curtain and transitions to capitalist economies.

 Contemporary modernization processes, such as European integration and globalization, also influence the formation of new understandings of community and new models of identification across the continent, including in Central and Eastern Europe.
-Our aim is to look at what preceded these processes and how 20th-century experiences can influence contemporary identity transformations.
+Our aim was to look at what preceded these processes and how 20th-century experiences can influence contemporary identity transformations.

 BLOCK I